CruiseOutlook

 Top Things to Do

-• Stroll along the Malecón, a picturesque seaside promenade.
+• Stroll along the Malecón, a scenic boardwalk lined with shops and restaurants.

-• Explore the historic Centro Histórico, featuring colonial architecture and the iconic Angela Peralta Theatre.
+• Explore the historic Centro Histórico, featuring beautiful plazas and colonial buildings.

 Typical Weather

-Mazatlán enjoys a warm tropical climate, with temperatures averaging between 70°F and 90°F (21°C to 32°C).
-The dry season runs from November to May, making it the best time to visit, while the rainy season from June to October can bring heavy showers.
+Mazatlán enjoys a warm, tropical climate, with temperatures averaging between 75°F and 90°F year-round.
+The dry season runs from November to May, making it the best time to visit, while the rainy season from June to October can bring heavy showers and humidity.

 What to Pack